https-deeplearning-ai/machine-learning-engineering-for-production-public/week1-ungraded-lab/README.md

 ### Prerequisites: Have Docker installed on your local machine.

 [Docker](https://www.docker.com/) is a tool that allows you to ship your software along with all the dependencies that it needs to run.
 You can download the free version [here](https://www.docker.com/products/docker-desktop).

+Installing Docker is straightforward for Linux and Mac users but might be more challenging for Windows users.
+If you use Windows we recommend you stick with the first method to run this ungraded lab.
+However if you want to go through with this method you will need to install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) and [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Windows Subsystem for Linux 2).
+By doing this you will enable a real Linux kernel inside your Windows OS and will get full usage out of Docker.
+For a better experience we also recommend to install the [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
+This is a great setup to do machine learning related work on Windows but it requires a lot more setup.

 ### 1. Pulling the image from Docker hub